Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 What else should I watch?

 Thankfully, the films would recover some of the lightness that was lost in The Goblet Of Fire but not a great deal.
-Both The Order Of The Phoenix and The Half-Blood Prince feel like filler before the two films that make up The Deathly Hallows which finally gives us what we've wanted all along - all-out war between the forces of good and evil.
+Both The Order Of The Phoenix and The Half-Blood Prince feel like filler before the two films that make up the climatic The Deathly Hallows which finally gives us what we've wanted all along - all-out war between the forces of good and evil.
 At least the previous film - The Prisoner Of Azkaban - has a better story and doesn't make you moody when it finishes.

 Of course, you'll expect me to recommend The Lord Of The Rings which is a perfectly good alternative fantasy film without being bogged down by soppy teenage relationship issues.
 But the truth is, they are the better films - each shot is lovingly perfected and given nothing less than 100% attention.
 As enjoyable as the Harry Potter films are, I'd still rather watch Aragorn, Legolas, Gimli and Gollum.